atdiar/xhttp/README.md

 s.PUT("/bar/", someOtherHandler)

 ```
-where someHandler and someOtherHandler implements the Handler interface.
+where someHandler and someOtherHandler implement the Handler interface.

-To register handlers that apply regardless of the request verb, the USE
+To register handlers that apply regardless of the request verb, the `USE`
-variadic method, which accepts HandlerLinkers as arguments, exists :
+variadic method, which accepts linkable handlers as arguments, exists :

 ``` go